Medically reviewed by Jill Johnson, FNP

 One that is labeled “non-comedogenic,” which means it won’t clog pores.
 Hers offers a facial cleanser that fits these requirements.

-No matter your skin type, using a moisturizer is an essential part of a good skin care routine.
+No matter your skin type, using a facial moisturizer is an essential part of a good skin care routine.

 Your skin actually has a way of hydrating itself through your sebaceous glands, which naturally secrete oil to keep your skin lubricated and maintain a protective barrier.